Published

 General information

 The goal of coursework 2 is to conduct a small data analysis projects that includes a complete workflow from obtaining raw data, cleaning and importing them, making a simple statistical analysis, creating plots and writing a short report.
-By doing this work you will practice the key principles and basic aspects of data science taught in class.
+By doing this work you will practice the key principles and basic aspects of data science and reproducible research and apply your R skills to this goal.

 The dataset

-Each student will be assigned the data for one trait.
-You find the assigment on the course website next to the link for this file.
+Each student will be assigned the data for one trait and you find the assignment at the homepage of the course.

 Objectives of the data science project